Snow Cable Vs. Chain: Which Is Better for Winter Driving?

 What Are Snow Chains?

 Snow chains are quite popular, with their history dating back to their invention in 1904 by Harry Weed.
-He witnessed how drivers had difficulty improving their vehicle’s traction on muddy and snowy roads, to the point of tying ropes and vines around the tires.
-For this reason, he decided to come up with a durable and reliable solution in the form of snow chains.
+He witnessed drivers struggling to improve their vehicles’ traction on muddy and snowy roads, to the point of tying ropes and vines around the tires.
+For this reason, he decided to develop a durable, reliable solution in the form of snow chains.

-As their name hints, snow chains are chain links that go around your car tire to enhance traction on slippery roads.
+As their name suggests, snow chains are chains that wrap around your car’s tires to enhance traction on slippery roads.
 They are heavy, translating to durability and stable performance in thick snow.
 The heavy build makes them an excellent solution for heavier vehicles like trucks, vans, and SUVs.
 Snow chains for trucks are larger and heavier for ample weight support.

 You should install these wheel accessories according to the Society of Automotive Engineers (SAE) class.
 The classes are S, U, and W and have varying tire indexes.
-You need the correct snow chain that matches the tire specs to prevent hitches such as slips and breakages when driving.
+You need the correct snow chain that matches the tire specs to prevent hitches, such as slips and breakages, while driving.
 At times, you may need tensioners and adjusters to install the chains.

 Pros Of Snow Chains

 Snow chains are very durable due to their heavy construction.
 It makes them suitable for heavy-duty applications, such as trucks and vans.
 Also, they are suitable for deep snow, and you may find them prominently used in mountainous areas.
-They are excellent additions to have if you constantly drive on snowy roads.
+They are excellent additions if you frequently drive on snowy roads.

 Cons

-Snow chains are heavy, making installation a challenging affair.
-If the chains break while driving, it may cause tire damage due to the chain hitting the tire sidewall.
+Snow chains are heavy, making installation challenging.
+If the chains break while driving, they may cause tire damage by hitting the sidewall.
 Snow chains are also quite expensive and have a speed limit of 30mph on the higher side.
 Exceeding the speed limit can damage roads or present braking problems.

 Read Also: DuraTrac vs. KO2: A Comparison of All-Terrain Tires